Inklingo

 AdjectiveA2General

-Use 'suelto' when referring to an animal or person that has been released from confinement or is no longer tied up or restrained.
+Use 'suelto' to describe an animal or person that has been released from confinement or is no longer tied up or contained.

 A length of thick, brown rope lying on a wooden surface.
 The rope is completely untied and straight, showing its loose, unfastened state.